codeface-io/SwiftObserver/readme.md

 	}
 	~~~

-* The default in `unwrap(default)` is only required for the `update` property every observable provides in accordance with the `ObservableProtocol`.
-It will only come into play when the unwrapped observable didn't trigger the update but just provided its current `update` state.
+* The default in `unwrap(default)` is only required for `latestUpdate` in accordance with the `ObservableProtocol`.
+It will only come into play when the unwrapped observable didn't trigger the update but just returned its latest update.
 Of course, this can only happen where multiple observables are being observed (combined observation or observation of combined variable).

-	The above example is just a single observation and only `latest number` can trigger the update.
-When the `value` of `latestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
+	The above example is just a single observation and only `newestNumber` can trigger the update.
+When the `value` of `newestNumber` is set to `nil`, the `unwrap` mapping sends nothing to its obervers, not even the default `0`.
 So when `newInteger` is zero, the observer knows that it's a real value and not just a replacement for `nil`.

 * Be aware that observing a mapping does not keep it alive.
 You must hold a strong reference to a mapping that you want to use.